Burn permit holders: Please call your local fire authority before burning.

 Learn more about reducing pollution from wood smoke.

-A permissive-burn day is any day on which the District does not prohibit agricultural burning and prescribed burning.
+A permissive-burn day is any day on which the District does not prohibit agricultural burning, prescribed burning and other permitted open burning.
 Please check the APCD burn decision and contact the fire authority that issued your burn permit in order to determine if it is a burn day.

 Burn permits may be issued to sites in the San Diego Air Basin and the San Diego County portion of the Salton Sea Air Basin.
 However, local ordinances may prohibit open burning in your area.